 Learn from a Leader

 Cleveland Clinic, consistently ranked among the top hospitals in the nation by U.S. News & World Report, stands on the leading edge of academic medicine.
 As a result, Cleveland Clinic medical technology students receive exclusive opportunities to explore rare cases, interact with field-leading professional staff and pursue career opportunities in research, management and advanced study.
-As a student, you will learn from seasoned Cleveland Clinic medical technology experts.
+As a student, you will learn from seasoned Cleveland Clinic experts in laboratory science.